Grizzly (comics): Grizzly (Maxwell "Max" Markham)

-Later, he is receiving legal services from the law offices that employ the She-Hulk.
+Later, Grizzly is receiving legal services from the law offices that employ She-Hulk.
 He had been accused of a robbery at Madison Square Garden, but his defense was to be that he had been seen fighting Power Pack in New Jersey at the same time.

-The Grizzly meets Starfox moments later.
+Grizzly meets Starfox moments later.
 Not understanding that Walter's employers have taken on villains for a client, he believes his old Avengers comrade is being menaced by supervillains.
-The Grizzly is punched out by Starfox.
+Grizzly is punched out by Starfox.

 For a time, Maxwell works as an enforcer for the crime lord Hammerhead.
 With a new costume and fangs, he teams with a stylized Boomerang.
 At one point, he claims to have a child and that he used his child's college fund to pay for his fangs.

 Following the "Civil War" storyline, Maxwell is a self-confessed loser at the wake of the Stilt-Man.
 Almost all of the supervillains at the wake were the victims of murder/attempted murder: the Punisher disguised himself as a barman, poisoned the drinks, and then blew up the bar.
 Due to prompt medical attention, there were no actual fatalities.

-Alyosha Kraven later began collecting a zoo of animal-themed superhumans, including the Bushmaster, the Gargoyle, Tiger Shark, the Kangaroo II, Aragorn, the Vulture, the Mongoose, the Man-Bull, Dragon Man, Swarm, the Mandrill, the Frog-Man and the Rhino.
+Alyosha Kraven later began collecting a zoo of animal-themed superhumans, including Bushmaster, Gargoyle, Tiger Shark, Kangaroo, the Vatican Black Knight's Aragorn, Vulture, Mongoose, Man-Bull, Dragon Man, Swarm, Mandrill, Frog-Man, and Rhino.
 In the end, the Punisher managed to sabotage this zoo; though Kraven himself escaped to the Savage Land.

-Stephen Colbert's fear of bears is well known, so the Grizzly was the natural choice for a villain when Colbert teamed up with Spider-Man as part of a storyline where Stephen Colbert is a major candidate for the presidency in the fictional Marvel Universe.
+Stephen Colbert's fear of bears is well known, so Grizzly was the natural choice for a villain when Colbert teamed up with Spider-Man, as part of a storyline where Colbert is a major candidate for the US presidency in the Marvel universe.

 The Hood sends the Grizzly to take out the Punisher and anyone working with him.
-However, the Grizzly walked into a trap, with nothing but explosives waiting for him, which the Punisher's assistant then detonated.The Grizzly somehow survived the explosion, and was one of the criminals who later confronted the Punisher.
+However, the Grizzly walked into a trap, with nothing but explosives waiting for him, which the Punisher's assistant then detonated.
+The Grizzly somehow survived the explosion and was one of the criminals who later confronted the Punisher.